 - The main tasks in the work. - The job itself and the workload.
 The employee's knowledge, number of tasks, job management and satisfaction at work. - Working environment.
-Working conditions and work facilities. - The atmosphere in the workplace and feedback to the employee from his or her immediate supervisor. - Communication: with colleagues, clients and managers. - Flow of information. - Job development and goals, current field of work, training courses and targets - for e.g. 12 months.
-If no decision has been made to discuss pay separately, then such issue must be discussed within the year. - Other terms. - d.
+Working conditions and work facilities. - Communication: with colleagues, customers, and managers.
+Information flow.
+The workplace atmosphere and feedback from the immediate supervisor to the employee. - Job development and goals.
+Current field of work, training courses and targets for e.g. 12 months. - Salaries, unless specifically decided to discuss them, will be addressed later within the year. - Other terms.

+- d.
 Adopting a wage system by means of a workplace agreement is permitted in order to improve the competitiveness and development of the company and increase the earnings options of the employees. - e.
 Employees to whom the provisions of the agreement apply are entitled to request negotiations with the employer if the wages of the employee are significantly different from the starting wages of comparable employee groups within the company and the starting wage in comparable companies in comparable circumstances.